 Even though formal music therapy has become an important part of hospice care only in the last couple of decades, music has been an important part of celebrating life for centuries.
-I recently heard music therapist Dr. Natalie Wlodarczyk from Drury University spoke about the role of ritual in music therapy for people who are grieving.
+At the music therapy conference I attended earlier this month, music therapist Dr. Natalie Wlodarczyk from Drury University spoke about the role of ritual in music therapy for people who are grieving.
 Based on what I learned from her presentation, I wanted to share some thoughts about the role of music in grief and loss.

 Why is music helpful in grief rituals?